Affiliate links on Android Authority may earn us a commission. Learn more.

 What are the Apple AirPods Pro like?

 The AirPods Pro received a drastic facelift.
-Now, nozzles let the earbuds seal the ear canal, which improves sound quality and noise-canceling performance.
+Now, nozzles let the earbuds seal the ear canal, which improves sound quality and noise-cancelling performance.
 Apple clearly put a lot of thought into its ear tip design: these silicone tips perfectly fit the AirPods Pro.
 Rather than fitting around a nozzle that transitions into the housing, there’s a divot that the silicone collar clicks into, making it resistant to detachment.

 Don’t fret if you’re unsure of how to find the best fit: the AirPods Pro can test this directly from your iPhone.
-Once you find the best set for you, the noise-canceling AirPods Pro automatically pair with your iPhone by way of an on-screen pop-up.
+Once you find the best set for you, the noise-cancelling AirPods Pro automatically pair with your iPhone by way of an on-screen pop-up.
 Android users, we still have to dig through our Bluetooth menus, as our platform isn’t afforded the same streamlined experience as H1 chip-compatible iPhones.

 Just like the original AirPods and AirPods (2019), the new Apple AirPods Pro sport a stemmed design, but this time with a functional twist.
 Squeezing an indentation on either stem lets you control music playback.
 There are other useful features that aren’t available from your run-of-the-mill true wireless earbuds, like transparency mode.
 This allows external noise in through the earbuds, so you can clearly hear your subway line’s stop or respond to a train ticketer.
 It’s also good for remaining aware of your surroundings when running outside.
 To toggle transparency mode, press and hold the stem for a few seconds.